Inside this Topic Guide

-Following the Commission's mid-term review of the Capital Markets Union Action Plan in Summer 2017, the Commission identified a wide-ranging set of measures that it aims to put in place by mid-2019, including:
+Following the Commission's mid-term review of the Capital Markets Union Action Plan in Summer 2017, the Commission identified a wide-ranging set of measures that it aimed to put in place by mid-2019, including:

-- legislative proposals for greater EU supervisory convergence, including the Omnibus 3 proposals (published September 2017)
+- legislative proposals for greater EU supervisory convergence, including the Omnibus 3 proposals (EP adopted April 2019)

-- a legislative proposal for a new prudential regime for investment firms (published December 2017)
+- a legislative proposal for a new prudential regime for investment firms (EP adopted April 2019)

-- a legislative proposal on assignment of claims and conflicts of laws (published March 2018)
+- a legislative proposal on assignment of claims and conflicts of laws (outstanding as at May 2019)

-- a FinTech action plan and legislative proposal on crowdfunding (published March 2018)
+- a FinTech action plan and legislative proposal on crowdfunding (outstanding as at May 2019)

-- a legislative proposal to facilitate cross-border distribution of UCITS and AIFs (published March 2018)
+- a legislative proposal to facilitate cross-border distribution of UCITS and AIFs (EP adopted April 2019)

-- a legislative proposal on covered bonds (published March 2018)
+- a legislative proposal on covered bonds (EP adopted April 2019)

 Completing the Banking Union

-In October 2017, the Commission called for accelerated progress to agree and adopt various measures to complete the Banking Union by 2019, including:
+In October 2017, the Commission called for accelerated progress to agree and adopt various measures to complete the Banking Union by mid-2019, including:

 In his September 2017 State of the Union address, Jean-Claude Juncker also set out his view that all Member States should be encouraged to join the Banking Union.

-Looking further ahead to the period up to 2025, in its reflection paper on the deepening of the Economic and Monetary Union, the Commission identified medium term possible steps towards completing the Economic and Monetary Union, including:
+Looking further ahead to the period up to 2025, the Commission identified medium term possible steps towards completing the Economic and Monetary Union, including: